 Welcome To Hawthorne Hill Herbs

-I must also recognize the great teachings that I have received from my direct contact with nature and the plants.
-I spend as much time as possible hiking, exploring and just enjoying the wilderness, woods, hills and valleys of the Northeast.
-It is a constant intention of my work is to help maintain and preserve these diverse environments with particular focus on native plant species, their uses, conservation and proliferation.
+Lisa also recognizes the great teachings she has received from my direct contact with nature and the plants.
+She spends as much time as possible hiking, exploring and just enjoying the wilderness, woods, hills and valleys of the Northeast.
+It is a constant intention of her work to help maintain and preserve these diverse environments with particular focus on native plant species, their uses, conservation and proliferation.